Skip to content

 return bool(self._middlewares_request)

-def _process_middleware(self, middleware: Union[MiddlewareRequest, MiddlewareHandler]) -> None:
+def _process_middleware(self, item: MiddlewareItem) -> None:

 """Process and validate middleware handlers."""

-elif isinstance(middleware, MiddlewareRequest) or (
+if isinstance(item, MiddlewareRequest) or (

-isinstance(middleware, type) and issubclass(middleware, MiddlewareRequest)
+isinstance(item, type) and issubclass(item, MiddlewareRequest)

 ):